 - How do I match opportunities to my business profile?

-- How do I get notified about amendments or opportunities matching my business?
+- How do I get notified about updates to opportunities matching my business?

 - How do I find partners or understand my competition?